crumbhole/argocd-vault-replacer/README.md

 It will use the environment variable VAULT_ROLE as the name of the role for that token, defaulting to "argocd".
 It will use the environment variable VAULT_AUTH_PATH to determine the authorization path for kubernetes authentication.
 This defaults in this tool and in vault to "kubernetes" so will probably not need configuring.

+The vault authentication token that the tool gets will not be cached, nor will it be renewed.
+It is expected that the token will last for the length of the tool's invokation, which is usually a reasonable assumption in the use case for which it was designed.

 ## Valid vault paths